Dear future Assistant Principal,

 –End of the sample–

 These are just three interview questions.
-You will find forty questions in the eBook (10 new added for 2020 edition), with an analysis and multiple great answers to each question.
+You will find forty questions in the eBook (10 new added for the latest edition), with an analysis and multiple great answers to each question.

 All information from someone who has interviewed more than 500 applicants for various positions in education, and who continues to help job seekers from all around the world to succeed in the interviews.